-Projects will learn how to deal with the financial aspects of developing a blue carbon project.
-This includes building a robust financial model, with a fact-based budget and P&L, analyzing key financial metrics, approaching investors, and understanding the due diligence process and the different potential funding agreement terms.
-The goal is for each project to be able to successfully navigate fundraising and meet investors' requirements while structuring its finances for optimal implementation.
+Projects will receive practical training on the financial aspects of developing a blue carbon project.
+This includes building robust financial models, creating evidence-based budgets and P&Ls, and analyzing key financial metrics.
+They will also develop skills to engage investors, navigate the due diligence process, and interpret diverse funding agreement terms.
+The aim is for every project to understand investor requirements and successfully secure implementation finance, as well as to be well-prepared for managing project finances during implementation.
+The financial expert the BCF has partnered with is Capital Continuum.

-Milestone-Based Funding:
+- Milestone-Based Funding:

-The curriculum is divided into several shorter phases (each lasting from 3 to 5 months), after which projects are expected to deliver key milestones (e.g., Theory of Change, financial model, Risk Assessment and Management Strategy, Benefit-Sharing Agreement).
+The curriculum is divided into several shorter phases (each lasting from 3 to 5 months), after which projects are expected to achieve key milestones (e.g., Theory of Change, financial model, Risk Assessment and Management Strategy, Benefit-Sharing Agreement).
 Upon delivery and approval of these milestones, projects will receive a pre-agreed amount of funding.
 Projects will only be expected to reimburse the funding provided by the BCF, if and when they receive follow-on investment.

-What Types of Projects are Eligible for the BCF?
+What types of projects are eligible for the BCF?

-We are looking for mangrove conservation and/or restoration projects globally, with high potential for climate and biodiversity impacts, and located in regions with supporting legal and regulatory environments.
-Projects that apply to the BCF should commit to our principles for high-quality blue carbon projects.
+We are looking for mangrove conservation and/or restoration projects globally, with high potential for climate, biodiversity and livelihood impacts, and located in regions with supporting legal and regulatory environments.
+Projects that apply to the BCF must commit to our principles for high-quality blue carbon projects.